kinhunt/mcp-ai-gateway/README.md

 ### Common Issues

-#### "Cannot find module node_modules/es-set-tostringtag/index.js"
+#### "Cannot find module" Errors with npx

 This error typically occurs when using `npx mcp-ai-gateway` due to incomplete dependency downloads in the npx cache.
+You might see errors like:
+- `Cannot find module 'node_modules/es-set-tostringtag/index.js'`
+- `Cannot find module 'axios'`
+- `Cannot find module '@modelcontextprotocol/sdk'`

 **Solution:**
 ```bash